Skip to main content

 Configure your Design System

 Go to Dashboard, Design System on Bricksfusion and make sure your framework, colors, and spacing are set up.
-This is what Claude uses when generating sections for your project.
+This is what the AI uses when generating sections for your project.

 If you already configured your Design System for the wireframe library or Studio, you are ready.
 If not, select your CSS framework and customize the settings.
 Changes save automatically.